 In 2010, the festival got rid of day tickets for the event, offering only three-day passes for attendees.
-Response was mixed, but 225,000 punters still turned up to headline sets from Gorillaz, Jay Z and LCD Soundsystem,
+Response was mixed, but a whopping 225,000 punters still turned up to headline sets from Gorillaz, Jay Z and LCD Soundsystem.

-In 2012, the festival first trialled its two-weekend event with identical lineups performing a week apart.
-Radiohead were back to headline alongside The Black Keys – but it was Dr Dre and Snoop Dogg’s joint performance that provided the story of the weekend as they utilised a 3D hologram of deceased rapper Tupac Shakur in their set.
+In 2012, the festival first trialled its two-weekend event with identical line-ups performing a week apart.
+Radiohead were back to headline alongside The Black Keys – but it was Dr Dre and Snoop Dogg’s joint performance that provided the story of the weekend as they utilised a 3D hologram of late rapper Tupac Shakur in their set.

-Brits ruled the 2013 edition as Blur and Stone Roses co-headlined on the Friday (to modest crowds), with Phoenix and Red Hot Chili Peppers topping the bill on Saturday and Sunday.
+Britpop ruled the 2013 edition as Blur and the Stone Roses co-headlined on the Friday (yet both to modest crowds), before Phoenix and Red Hot Chili Peppers topped the bill on Saturday and Sunday.
 It also featured one of the final festival appearances from Lou Reed before he died in October 2013.

-Hip-hop heroes Outkast returned in slightly half-arsed fashion, but it also became the year EDM took over, with Calvin Harris, Disclosure, Skrillex and Netsky all taking massive slots across the festival.
+Hip-hop heroes Outkast returned, but 2014 also became the year EDM triumphantly took over, with Calvin Harris, Disclosure, and Skrillex all taking massive slots across the festival.

 Tickets for the 2015 edition sold out in less than 20 minutes and no wonder, boasting a headlining collective of Jack White, AC/DC, The Weeknd and Drake.
-The latter’s set was of course most remembered for Madonna’s guest appearance, and the rapper’s meme-worthy response to a peck on the cheek.
+The latter’s set was of course most remembered for Madonna’s guest appearance, where the pair shared a surprise smooch on stage.

-Palm Springs played host to two huge reunions last year as LCD Soundsystem got back together and Axl Rose and Slash buried the hatchet to perform as Guns N’ Roses for the first time in decades.
+Palm Springs played host to two huge reunions as LCD Soundsystem got back together, while Axl Rose and Slash buried the hatchet to perform as Guns N’ Roses for the first time in decades.

-After Beyonce’s withdrawing from the festival because she’s pregnant with twins, Gaga will step up to take on her Saturday night slot this coming April, with Radiohead returning for a third time and Kendrick Lamar makes his first headline appearance.
+After Beyoncé withdrew from Coachella 2017 due to her pregnancy, Lady Gaga stepped up to take on her Saturday night slot.
+Radiohead returned for a third time, and Kendrick Lamar made his first-ever headline appearance.